PinguimGT/tuxing-linux/README.md

-Linux® is the registered trademark by Linus Torvalds This projects uses software under the GNU General Public License v2(GPLv2) msul libc is licensed under the MIT License
+Linux® is the registered trademark by Linus Torvalds This projects uses software under the GNU General Public License v2(GPLv2) musl libc is licensed under the MIT License

 -Ricardo Otávio Mariano da Silva [07/05/2026]